vvvv/VL.2D.DollarQ/README.md

 For more about installing nugets, [read here](https://thegraybook.vvvv.org/reference/libraries/referencing.html).

-Once the VL.2D.DollarQ nuget is installed and referenced in your VL document, you'll see the DollarQ category inside 2D in the node browser.
+Once the VL.2D.DollarQ nuget is installed and referenced in your VL document, you'll see the DollarQ category under the 2D category in the node browser.

 Open the help browser with <kbd>F1</kbd> and look for "dollar" to find the help patches.